cs2113-s23/cs2113-s23.github.io/wrkshts/J7-wrksht.md

 Convert your `DriverJava1_sample.java` file from the previous lecture into a Junit test file with the following elements:

 * a single unit test for every input class (give it the name of that input partition)
-* a setup method that runs before each test that prints out `running setup`
-* a teardown method for the entire test suite that prints out `finished all tests`

 Assume that the method under test is called `checkCode` that takes a string as an argument and returns a boolean value whether or not the input was a valid code.